intel/pepc/docs/pepc-cstates.rst

 **--cstate-prewake**
    Check if C-state prewake is enabled.
 When enabled, the CPU considers idle timers and starts exiting deep C-states early, before the next local APIC timer event.
-This ensures the CPU is nearly awake by the tim the timer fires.
+This ensures the CPU is nearly awake by the time the timer fires.
 Read from MSR_POWER_CTL (0x1FC), bit 30.

 **--idle-driver**
    Retrieve the idle driver name.
 The idle driver enumerates available C-states and issues